xxing9703/Isoscope/README.md

 ## Option 2: Without Matlab Installed
-For Windows 64bit system, this application was packaged under matlab 2019b Download and run the installation file "\Isoscope\for_redistribution\MyAppInstaller_web.exe".
+For Windows 64bit system, this application was packaged under matlab 2019b Download and run the installation file: "\Isoscope\for_redistribution\MyAppInstaller_web.exe"

-For MAC OS system, this application was packaged with matlab 2020a Download and run the installation file "\Isoscope\for_redistribution\MyAppInstaller_web_OS.app.zip".
+For MAC OS system, this application was packaged under matlab 2020a Download, unzip and run the installation file "\Isoscope\for_redistribution\MyAppInstaller_web_OS.app.zip".

-It will guide you through all the installations steps including the installation of a matlab runtime library(free).
+It will guide you through all the installations steps including the installation of a matlab runtime library (free).
 Typical installation time is <10 mins.
-Note that, the initial run may take longer time to start the application.
+Please note that, the initial run may take longer time to start the application.

 # User's Guide
-please find the user's guide documentation in the file "IsoScope User's Guide.pdf".
+Please find the user's guide documentation in the file "IsoScope User's Guide.pdf".

+# Licence
+It's under MIT license.

 # Bug report
 This software is under continuouse development and updates.
 If you have any questions, please contact the author: Xi Xing (xxing@Princeton.edu)